-I see him every time I come here at this time of year, almost coming to be regarded as a distant friend, his presence familiar and re-assuring, hearing before I see him.
+I see him every time I come here at this time of year, almost coming to be regarded as a distant friend, his presence familiar and re-assuring, hearing him before I see him.
 With nothing else to distract me I stopped this time just to look and share an hour, joining him in the solitary quiet of the early afternoon.
 He was busy preening but would stop occasionally to produce from a swelling breast, short bouts of purring, the monotonous but soothing whirring of notes that is the signal to others of his kind that it is he that occupies this particular stretch of trees and bushes.

 Always at the back of my mind was the lurking, unwelcome knowledge that I was in the close company of a bird seemingly doomed to disaster, possibly eventual extinction, symptomatic of the wider world and the slow environmental decline we are sinking ever more deeply into.
 It is a time of great uncertainty in Britain and in the world and it is hard not to be depressed as men's egotistical greed, ambition and intolerance seems to know no reason or morality both in this country and further afield.

 The dove's unheeding ignorance of my anxieties was almost a benediction, and rallying from moroseness I just stood and enjoyed the spectacle of watching a beautiful creature going about its natural existence.